wied03/opal-rspec-formatter/README.md

 ## Usage

-Add `opal-rspec-formatter` to your Gemfile (once this is published to Rubygems, TBD):
+Add `opal-rspec-formatter` to your Gemfile:

 ```ruby
 gem 'opal-rspec-formatter'